Did you know?

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in Greece is almost 81 years, one year above the OECD average of 80 years.
-Life expectancy for women is 83 years, compared with 78 for men, a differenceclose to the OECD average gap of six years with a life expectancy of 83 years and 77 years for men.
+Life expectancy for women is 83 years, compared with 79 for men, a difference close to the OECD average gap of six years with a life expectancy of 83 years and 77 years for men.

 Higher life expectancy is generally associated with higher healthcare spending per person, although many other factors have an impact on life expectancy (such as living standards, lifestyles, education and environmental factors).
-Total health spending accounts for 10.2% of GDP in Greece, above the 9.5% average in OECD countries.
-However, Greece ranks below the OECD average in terms of total health spending per person, at 2914 USD in 2010, compared with an OECD average of 3268 USD.
-Between 2000 and 2009, total health spending in Greeceincreased in real terms by 6.1% per year on average, a faster growth rate than the OECD average of 4.7%, but it then fell by 6.5% in 2010.
+Total health spending accounts for 9.1% of GDP in Greece, slightly below the 9.4% average in OECD countries.
+Greece also ranks below the OECD average in terms of total health spending per person, at 2 361 USD in 2011, compared with an OECD average of 3 322 USD.
+Between 2000 and 2010, total health spending in Greece increased in real terms by 2.4% per year on average, a slower growth rate than the OECD average of 4.0%, but it then fell by 11% in both 2010 and 2011.

 Throughout the OECD, tobacco consumption and excessive weight gain remain two important risk factors for many chronic diseases.
 The proportion of daily smokers among adults has shown a marked decline over the past two decades in most OECD countries, but not in Greece.
-Greece has the highest rate of daily smokers among adults of all OECD countries, with a rate of 31.9%, compared with an OECD average of 21.1%.
+Greece has the highest rate of daily smokers among adults of all OECD countries, with a rate of 31.9%, compared with an OECD average of 20.9%.
 In many OECD countries, large proportions of the population are overweight or obese.
-In Greece, the obesity rate among adults based on self-reported height and weight is 17.3%, close to the OECD average of 17.8%.
+In Greece, the obesity rate among adults based on self-reported height and weight was 17.3% in 2010, close to the OECD average of 17.2%.
 Obesity’s growing prevalence foreshadows increases in the occurrence of health problems (such as diabetes, cardiovascular diseases and asthma), and higher health care costs in the future.

-When asked, “How is your health in general?”
-76% of people in Greece reported to be in good health, higher than the OECD average of 69%.
+When asked, “How is your health in general?”76% of people in Greece reported to be in good health, higher than the OECD average of 69%.
 Despite the subjective nature of this question, answers have been found to be a good predictor of people’s future health care use.
 Gender, age and social status may affect answers to this question.
-On average in OECD countries, men are more likely to report good health than women, with an average of 71% for men and 66% for women.
+On average in OECD countries, men are more likely to report good health than women, with an average of 72% for men and 67% for women.
 In Greece, the average is 79% for men and 74% women.
 Not surprisingly, older people report poorer health, as do those who are unemployed, or who have less education or income.
-About 87% of the top 20% of the adult population in Greece rated their health as ‘good’ or ‘very good’, compared to about 70% for the bottom 20%.
+About 87% of adults with a disposable income in the top 20% in Greece rated their health as ‘good’ or ‘very good’, compared to about 70% for those with a disposable income in the bottom 20%.

 More ResourcesHow's Life? at a Glance